shizunge/endlessh-go/README.md

   -prometheus_port string
         The port for prometheus (default "2112") -stderrthreshold value
-        Logs at or above this threshold go to stderr (default 2) -v value
+        logs at or above this threshold go to stderr (default 2) -v value
-        Log level for V logs
+        log level for V logs
   -vmodule value
         Comma-separated list of pattern=N settings for file-filtered logging
 ```